CrimsonVista/UTAustin-Courses/2020fa_cs361s/labs/lab1/lab1_instructions.md

 don't have to guess at the final output.
 But we want you to think this through yourself before we tell you what to do.

+Please note that users are first registered in the system with a secrecy level of 0.
+The super use can assign them a higher secrecy level.
+However, although not strictly a Bell Lapadula policy, for this lab you should now allow the super user to reduce a user's secrecy level.

 ## Part Two: Hacking Passwords

 Django does a very good job of storing passwords in a reasonable and